 Virtual classrooms provide you the opportunity to give instant feedback to learners.
 They also provide learners the ability to provide feedback on the quality of your lessons and instruction.
 This back and forth provides everyone the opportunity to take concrete steps towards improving their own performance.
 Regarding assessment, learners are able to get grades for their quizzes immediately after taking them.
 Facilitators don’t need to manually review each quiz activity and can spend more time on assessing the overall performance of the class to improve learner success.

 Virtual classrooms are a place for open discussions and active learning.
 Features like a digital whiteboard, breakout rooms, screen sharing, file annotations, video playback and quizzing all contribute to getting learners active in their learning.
 We’ve all sat through a webinar or even an in-person lecture and lulled off a bit.
+Learners grow passive and cease absorbing all of the relevant information fully.
+There is nothing worse for an educator than realizing that your students weren’t engaged during a lecture.
+A lack of engagement can lead to missed deadlines, failed examines and just overall disillusionment with the subject at hand.
 The interactive features in virtual classrooms keeps learners on the edge of their seats.
 Perhaps, they’ll need to complete a quiz or interact with a call-in pop-up.
 Maybe they’ll need to lead a debate in a breakout room.
 There’s no room to be passive in a virtual classroom.

 Believe that facilitators and learners must interact to get the most from your training initiatives?
 Absolutely!
 The sad reality is we can’t be everywhere at once.
-That being said, with virtual classrooms we can be a lot of places at once.
+That being said, with virtual classrooms we can be in a lot of places at once.
 You don’t have to sacrifice quality of instruction by going online.
 Virtual classrooms enable instructors to be in the same room with their students even when they’re thousands of miles away.
 Facilitators can cut costs of training employees and even perform more training activities at less cost by utilizing virtual classroom software.
+In 2018, US training expenditures, though on the decline, still reached a whopping $87.6 billion, with spending on outside services or products like equipment, facilities, and travel costing $29.6 billion.
+Companies can get tens of thousands of dollars from their budgets per year while gaining more benefits by conducting online training.
 It’s a win-win.

 Data, Data, Data